BettercareHealth/bettercare/maternal-mental-health/test-3.md

 	-	Money for food and clothing
 	-	Someone who will listen and tell her what to do
 	+	Someone who will listen and let her express her feelings
-14. Why do women default appointments?
+14. Why might women default on appointments?
 	-	They are lazy
 	-	They don’t want help
 	+	They experience practical and emotional barriers that stop them going to appointments